HaohaoNJU/CenterPoint/README.md

-# An OD project implemented by TensorRT
+# An Lidar Object Detection project implemented by TensorRT

 The project is a TensorRT version of CenterPoint, an 3D object detection model using center points in the bird eye view.
 Code is writen according to the [released paper](https://arxiv.org/abs/2006.11275)